 Online MS in Global Health

-The Master of Science in Global Health is offered in partnership with Northwestern University Feinberg School of Medicine’s Center for Global Health and the School of Professional Studies, aims to prepare the next generation of leaders for emerging global issues.
+The Master of Science in Global Health (MSGH) is offered in partnership with Northwestern University Feinberg School of Medicine’s Center for Global Health and the School of Professional Studies, aims to prepare the next generation of leaders for emerging global issues.
 The MSGH program's expert global health faculty come not only from Feinberg Medical School, but also from McCormick School of Engineering, Weinberg College of Arts and Sciences, and Kellogg School of Management to offer a truly interprofessional degree.
 Students benefit from access to a top-ranked academic medical center and dedicated center of expertise.
 Because the degree can be completed part time and entirely online, students anywhere in the world can access a program of this caliber while maintaining their personal and professional commitments.

 The program is designed to help clinicians, researchers, epidemiologists, nonprofit administrators, policy analysts, social entrepreneurs and others make a meaningful difference in healthcare access and outcomes in the places where it’s needed most.
 Through multidisciplinary courses that emphasize both theory and practical application, students will learn how to improve healthcare outcomes and systems, work effectively in challenging healthcare settings, navigate global regulatory issues, evaluate results and more.

 Learn more about MSGH.